kpdyer/fteproxy/doc/source/encoder.rst

 --------

 The core class that performs encoding/decoding w.r.t. an input ``regex``.
-Used internally for FTE and should not be invoked directly.
+Used internally for fteproxy and should not be invoked directly.

 Interface
 ---------